Franz von Suppé: Life and career

-Suppé was twice married: first to Therese Merville, and after her death in 1865 to Sofie Strasser.
+Suppé was twice married: first to Therese Merville, and after she died in 1865 to Sofie Strasser.
 He died in Vienna on 21 May 1895, at the age of 76.

 Works

 Suppé composed about 30 operettas and 180 farces, ballets, and other stage works.
 Although some of the overtures remain popular the bulk of his operettas have sunk into obscurity.
 Exceptions include Boccaccio, Die schöne Galathée and Fatinitza; Peter Branscombe, writing in The New Grove Dictionary of Music and Musicians, characterises Suppé's song "O du mein Österreich" as "Austria's second national song".

 Suppé retained links with his native Dalmatia, occasionally visiting Split (Spalato), Zadar (Zara), and Šibenik.
 Some of his works are linked with the region, in particular his operetta Des Matrosen Heimkehr, the action of which takes place in Hvar.
 After retiring from conducting, Suppé continued to write stage works, but increasingly shifted his interest to sacred music.
 He wrote a Requiem for Pokorny in 1855; an oratorio, Extremum Judicium; three masses, among them the Missa Dalmatica; songs; symphonies; and concert overtures.
 When the Requiem Mass was published in 1997, a reviewer found that it reveals Suppé's admiration for Mozart's Requiem, "from the choice of tonality (D minor), movement layout, and melodic figuration" to a direct quote in the "Mors stupebit" section of Suppé's work from the "Tuba mirum" from Mozart"s "Lacrimosa".
 The work was revived for a first performance in modern times by BBC Radio 3, broadcast on 5 July 1984.
 After Suppé's death thirty unpublished songs were found in his papers, as well as the nearly completed score of another mass.

 The musicologist Robert Letellier writes that Suppé was a master of three styles, the Italian (opera buffa), the French (opéra-comique) and the German: "He knew how to blend them irresistibly, assisted in the instrumentation by his rich experience as a theatre orchestra conductor, and with a sure symphonic technique deriving from his classical training."
 Letellier comments that Suppé's overtures were a major feature of his operatic works: "some attaining immense popularity, and securing him an enduring fame in the concert hall ...
 Poet and Peasant and Light Cavalry are among the most famous overtures ever written".
 To these, the music critic Andrew Lamb adds as outstanding among Suppé's overtures those to Ein Morgen, ein Mittag und ein Abend in Wien (Morning, Noon, and Night in Vienna, 1844), Pique Dame (Queen of Spades, 1862), Flotte Bursche (Jolly Students, 1863), and Banditenstreiche (Bandits' Pranks, 1867).